Lily of the Valley has a very dainty white, bell-shaped flowers which are very sweet smelling and bloom in early spring.

-An excellent ground cover and can be grown under trees in shade.
+An excellent ground cover that can be grown under trees in shade.
 May not be good for a perennial bed because it needs room to spread.
-The flowers make good cut flowers.
+Makes good cut flowers.

 Hardiness zone: 3 to 8

 Bloom Time: Spring

 Bloom Description: White

 Sun: Part shade to full shade

 Flower: Showy, Fragrant, Good Cutflower